 “Now we land on peppered freighter and see what to fix, if freighter can be fixed.
 Lots and lots of supplies we need.
 Hauler will need to work hard, we will need to work hard, but first we see if any crew left… alive.”

 “Trusty fighter No.7 has shot plenty pirates.”
 Kailo was happy to see his old red and grey fighter parked in the docks, with a large number seven painted just behind the canopy and still intact.
-“Too old for stupid pirates to take,” he laughed.
-“They know nothing ‘bout fighter, Kailo made special fittings, secret fittings, fighter No.7 deadly,” he smirked.
+“Too old for stupid pirates to take,” he said laughing.
+“They know nothing ‘bout fighter, Kailo made special fittings, secret fittings, fighter No.7 deadly.”
+Kailo grinned.
 “Lucky number seven.”

 The three of us quickly made our way to the bridge with Kailo leading the way.
 There had been fighting.
 Laser blasts pocketed the corridors with the final blast door breached.
 The last stand was fought on the bridge, with damage evident on all three of the open levels.
 Storage cabinets had been blown open; computer terminals taken apart on the top deck.
 It was as if someone was trying to hack into the ship’s main computer.
 The communications console desk had been blasted into oblivion to prevent anyone sending a distress signal.
 The central navigation console, however, was still displaying a three-dimensional image of the present planetary system, so it seemed intact.